China Gate (1957 film): Cast

-Production

-Fuller selected singer Cole after being impressed with his face on a record album cover.
-Though Darryl F. Zanuck said Cole received more money in a few weeks than the entire budget of the film, Fuller arranged to meet Cole.
-Cole and his wife were interested in Goldie as an opposite to the racist Brock and agreed to work at a minimum salary.

-An actual Eurasian actress playing a love interest opposite a white European star was a rarity in Hollywood at the time.
-Dickinson proves attractive to Brock, and to mainstream audiences of the time.
-Her character is allowed to express Fuller's view on race relations and is respected both by the French military and by a local priest whose life she had saved.
-(The character takes a role similar to Fuller's protagonists in Pickup on South Street and The Naked Kiss).
-The dangerous patrol allows for a gradual change of heart for Brock.

 Soundtrack

 China Gate was the last score Victor Young composed; the film was finished by his friend Max Steiner.
 Harold Adamson wrote lyrics to Young's beautiful theme for the film.
 Though originally not intending to sing in the film, Cole sang China Gate as he walked through a bombed out village followed by Brock's little son, making it a memorable tune and a fitting tribute to Young.

 China Gate was released as a cover version in 2001 by Chris Whitley.

 Bans

 Before China Gate was to be released, Fuller received a call from Romain Gary, the French Consul-General in Los Angeles, inviting him to lunch.
 Gary said the film's prologue was too harsh towards France and asked Fuller to change it.
 Fuller refused, but the two became firm friends with similar interests.
 The film was never released in France.
 Many years later, Fuller filmed a story of Gary's, White Dog (1982), that Fuller and Curtis Hanson adapted for the screen.

 The film was also banned in Israel for "excessive cruelty" towards Russian and Chinese soldiers.